Zode/AFBase/README.md

 these commands are always available to everyone:
 ```
 .afb_help
-.afb_who (wontshow ip unless user has any flag from A to Y)
+.afb_who (wont show ip unless user has any flag from A to Y)
 .afb_info
 .afb_listextensions
 ```